freecashorg/FEIP/FEIP16/FEIP16V1_release.md

 1. FEIP16 provides a way for an CID to evaluate other CIDs.
 2. Making evaluation consumes CoinDays.
 3. The evaluation can be Positive or Negative, and The measure unit of an evaluation is CoinDays.
-For example: "100 CoinDays Negative evaluation" can be marked as "-100CD",and "88 CoinDays positive evaluation" can be marked as "88CD" or "+88CD".
+For example: "100 CoinDays Negative evaluation" can be marked as "-100CD", and "88 CoinDays positive evaluation" can be marked as "88CD" or "+88CD".
 4. The quantity of an evaluation is the CoinDays consumed in the transaction.
 5. The evaluator should put the address of evaluatee at first output.